Bergey's Manual of Systematic Bacteriology focuses on organisms belonging to which kingdom?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Bergey's Manual of Systematic Bacteriology is a comprehensive reference work that classifies and describes bacteria, focusing primarily on organisms that belong to the kingdom Prokaryotae.
-This kingdom includes all prokaryotic organisms, specifically bacteria and archaea, which are characterized by their lack of a true nucleus and other membrane-bound organelles, distinguishing them from eukaryotic organisms.
+Bergey's Manual of Systematic Bacteriology is a comprehensive reference work dedicated to the classification and identification of bacteria, which are organisms that fall under the kingdom Prokaryotae.
+This kingdom is characterized by the absence of a membrane-bound nucleus and other organelles, which distinguishes prokaryotes from eukaryotes.

 Subscribe